 Richard Lanier -Richard is President of the Asian Cultural Council and Chair of the Trust for Mutual Understanding.
 He is a member of the Asian Art Visiting Committee at the Metropolitan Museum of Art and a former member of the President’s Cultural Property Advisory Committee.
 He currently serves on the boards of the Rubin Museum of Art, the Japan Society, and the Tibetan Buddhist Resource Center.

 Frank Fitzmaurice - Frank had a career of more than 35 years managing broadcast facilities and producing news and public affairs programs in Washington D.C.
 He was the first executie producer of NPR's Morning Edition and was the recipient of the George Polk Award, The Overseas Press Club Award and two Columbia Dupont Awards.

 Keith Moon - Has been on the faculty of The Hotchkiss School since 1989.
 He is Dean of the Class of 2017, teaches English and Russian, coaches boys varsity swimming and diving and serves o the Salisbury School Board.

 Mary Close Oppenheimer - Mary worked as a graphic designer and illustrator in New York from 1977 to 1986.
 Since then she has worked almost exclusively as a fine artist focusing on painting and drawing.
-She has served on the board of The Reading Reform Foundation of New York for over 25 years helping inner-city public schools teach literacy.
-She also serves on the board of the Northwest Connecticut Arts Council and is currently a member of the Salisbury Affordable Housing Commission.
+For over 25 years she has served on the board of The Reading Reform Foundation of New York helping inner-city public schools teach literacy.
+She also served on the board of the Northwest Connecticut Arts Council and is currently a member of the Salisbury Affordable Housing Commission.